AlexanderARodin/kernelConfigs/README.md

 # kernelConfigs
-configuration for linux-kernel configuration
+meta-configuration for linux-kernel configuration

 # kernel source
-v5.15.85
+it tests over linux-5.15.85

 # remarks
 for full functionality I replace two utils from 'kconfig-frontends' with analogs from kernel-source: